Unity-Technologies/ProjectAuditor/Documentation~/Installing.md

 }
 ```

-To install a specific version, simply add `#<tag name>` at the end of the URL.
+To install a specific version, simply add `#<version>` at the end of the URL.
 For example:

 ```"com.unity.project-auditor": "https://github.com/Unity-Technologies/ProjectAuditor.git#0.4.2-preview"```

-To find out why versions are available check [here](https://github.com/Unity-Technologies/ProjectAuditor/tags).
+A list of releases can be found [here](https://github.com/Unity-Technologies/ProjectAuditor/releases).

 ## Installing for Development
 * In Unity 2018 (or newer), simply _clone_ the repository to the `Packages` folder of your project.